LewisGRobotics/Octopus/README.md

 # Octopus
- A platformer pc game with an orange octopus on it.
-Made with Unity and C#.
+ A platformer pc game with an orange octopus on it, made with Unity and C#.

 How to play: The game can only be played with an XBOX controller.
 To play, you'll ONLY need to download the BUILD folder and click on Octopus.exe.
 Other files are irrelevant to play.